nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.3-rectangles-ellipses-and-layering.md

 Have extra copies of the worksheet because students may make mistakes (or may have lost their sheet prior to this class).

 **NB**: _There are two activities to practice rectangles and ellipses.
-Offer multiple opportunities for students to display and explain their work to the class or peers._
+Offer multiple opportunities for students to display and explain their work to a partner, small group or the class._

 _Some students may want to add color, but that lesson won’t be introduced until U1LA3.
 The student focus should be on drawing using functions from the p5.js library.
 Trust the process that styling will come later!_